ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   group_account
-    Whether the user's protected data sets are accessible to other users in the group.
+    Whether data sets defined by the user are accessible to other users in the group.

+    When enabled, the group is given UPDATE access to data sets created by the user with the group as the high\-level qualifier.

     | **required**: False
     | **type**: bool